 Thus, based on the current international legal framework of protection of investment applicable to Slovak and Chinese investors investing in the respective host country, foreign investors may only rely upon national courts of the host country or, in cases limited to disputes on the amount of compensation for expropriation of the investment, to international investment arbitration.
 This kind of dispute resolution mechanism cannot be considered sufficient in terms of effective claiming of the rights of foreing investors derived from the bilateral investment treaty.
-Moreover, the open access to international investment arbitration.18
+Moreover, the open access to international investment arbitration has been widely considered as a separate international standard of investment protection.18